-Certain of the Company's business combinations involve potential payment of future consideration that is contingent upon the achievement of certain product development milestones and/or contingent on the acquired business reaching certain performance milestones.
-A liability is recorded for the estimated fair value of the contingent consideration on the acquisition date.
-The fair value of the contingent consideration is remeasured at each reporting period, and the change in fair value is recognized within operating expenses in the consolidated statements of comprehensive loss.
+The Company's business combination of Contura Limited involved potential payment of future consideration that was contingent upon the achievement of certain product development milestones and/or contingent on the acquired business reaching certain performance milestones.
+A liability was recorded for the estimated fair value of the contingent consideration on the acquisition date.
+The fair value of the contingent consideration was remeasured at each reporting period, and the change in fair value was recognized within operating expenses in the consolidated statements of comprehensive loss.